gnewman112/campfire-prototype-site/README.md

     |-- theme-colors.scss
 ```

-Also, 'zzz-styling' was made so that I could access the theme used in Angular Material from any component.
-This was put at the end of the node_modules folder.
-All in all it worked and was good practice with SCSS, but was a strange way to avoid circular imports or breaking Material theming.
+Also, 'zzz-styling' was made so that I could access the theme used in Angular Material from any component's stylesheet.
+In this project I added it to the node_modules folder.
+All in all it worked and was good practice understanding and writing SCSS, but was a strange way to avoid circular imports or breaking Material theming.

-### Thanks for visiting!
+### Thank you for visiting!